 I recommend that you keep the hard-boiled eggs in the fridge and only peel them just before placing them in the zoodle nests (they might get a little dry otherwise).

 The parsley pesto is basically made using the same ingredients as the popular basil pesto (except you swap basil for parsley) – the only other difference is that I used rapeseed oil rather than traditional olive oil.
 I did this to tone down the bitter notes of the parsley (I find olive oil can be a little bitter too).
-The proportions used in the recipe make enough pesto for 5 eggs but you can double the ingredients and store any unused pesto in a jar in the fridge to drizzle over pasta, grilled vegetables or salad (it will stay fresh for a couple of weeks).
+The proportions used in the recipe make enough pesto for 5 eggs but you can double the ingredients and store any unused pesto in a jar in the fridge to drizzle over pasta, grilled vegetables or salad (it will stay fresh for at least a week).

 The zoodles need to be made when you are ready to put all the ingredients together and form the nests.
 You do need a spiralizer for this (unless you have another clever gadget that can perform the spiralising task) but they only take a minute to make.

 These Zoodle Egg Nests with Parsley Pesto make a gorgeous and healthy Easter starter that is sure to put a smile on everyone’s face.
 Enjoy!

 And there’s more Easter cooking coming up too so do come back soon:)

 Check out this roundup of 11 Easter Brunch Recipes!